aryanpatel3/AlienInvaders/README.md

 # AlienInvaders
-2D game made in Java where the objective is to destroy all the alien ships by shooting them with your spaceship.
+2D game created in Java which is a slightly modified version of Space Invaders.